Discussion 3: Recursion

 return f(2)

-Come up with a one sentence docstring for the helper function that describes what it does.
+Documentation: Come up with a one sentence docstring for the helper function that describes what it does.
 Don't just write, "it helps implement is_prime."
 Instead, describe its behavior.
-When you're done, paste the text of that docstring in your group's channel's text chat.
+If you need help, ask!

 Q4: Recursive Hailstone